 In October 1990, a team of park rangers, led by Bud Walsh, discovers McCandless’s yellow Datsun abandoned in the Detrital Wash, near Lake Mead.
 Some loose change and twenty-five pounds of rice are left in the car with the keys in the ignition.
-Another ranger starts the Datsun and drives it out of the dessert, while the rest of the team searches for the car’s owner.
+Another ranger starts the Datsun and drives it out of the desert, while the rest of the team searches for the car’s owner.

 The condition in which the car is left suggests that its owner is absentminded and irresponsible.
 But its mysterious appearance in the desert also suggests that there is more to Chris’ story than meets the eye, encouraging the reader to investigate further.